Logo Icon

 • Additionally, maintain a record of your progress to monitor your improvement and identify areas that need more attention.

-• Practising mocks, topic tests and sectional tests will only yield results if and when you spend time with the solved paper after working on it.
+• Practising mocks and sectional tests will only yield results if and when you spend time with the solved paper after working on it.

 • Sit with the paper and check where you went wrong, whether it was a silly, comprehension, or interpretation error.